LashSesh/kosmocrates/README.md

 # Kosmocrates

-**Kosmocrates is a multi-layer epistemic operating system for AI agents and autonomous systems.**
+**Kosmocrates is a post-symbolic multi-layer epistemic operating system for AI agents and autonomous systems.**

 ## Architecture